- What to do if you keep birds

 Bird flu is a disease that mainly affects wild and captive birds such as poultry and game birds.

 The number of confirmed cases of bird flu has led the Government to declare an Avian Flu (bird flu) Prevention Zone across Great Britain.

 This places duties on all bird keepers - whether pet birds, commercial flocks or just a few birds in a backyard flock - to take certain measures to help prevent the spread of the virus.

-Housing measures are being introduced from midnight on 29 November 2021.
-This means it will be a legal requirement for all bird keepers across the UK to keep their birds indoors and to follow strict biosecurity measures in order to limit the spread of and eradicate the disease.
+Housing measures were introduced from midnight on 29 November 2021.
+This made it a legal requirement for all bird keepers across the UK to keep their birds indoors and to follow strict biosecurity measures in order to limit the spread of and eradicate the disease.